 Crüe dancer Jozie Di Maria introduces the band in her native Italian

-language before handing Vince his guitar before the band kicks into
+language before handing Vince his guitar when the band kicks into

 Don't Go Away Mad.

-as the band's gear remains stuck in a cargo plane that
+Stadium as the band's gear remains stuck in a cargo plane that

 experiences a technical failure preventing it from taking off from

 Italy following their performance at the Gods of Metal festival over

 the weekend.
-The band reschedules the date for three-days time and expects their next
+The band reschedules the date for three-days time and

-fans witness an impromptu performance of the song
+Brussels, Belgium, fans witness an impromptu performance of the song

 Returning to Donington for their first time in sixteen years, Mötley